Social Work (SWK)

 SWK 504.
 Generalist Practice with Treatment and Task Groups.
 2 Credits.

-In Generalist Practice with Treatment and Task Groups, student develop foundational knowledge, values, and skills necessary for assessing, intervening, and evaluating with the context of group practice.
+In Generalist Practice with Treatment and Task Groups, students develop foundational knowledge, values, and skills necessary for assessing, intervening, and evaluating with the context of group practice.
 The course emphasizes the identification, analysis, and implementation of evidence-based interventions.
 Students also learn to apply a social justice framework to group practice.
 Corequisite: SWK 501 and SWK 502.
+F,SS.

 SWK 505.
 Generalist Practice with Communities and Organizations.
 2 Credits.